abhinavdogra21/Rubix-Cube-Solver/README.md

 ### System Architecture

-The Rubik's Cube Solver employs a modern three-tier architecture optimized for localhost deployment:
+The Rubik's Cube Solver employs a modern three-tier architecture optimized for localhost deployment with cross-platform compatibility:

 **Presentation Layer (Frontend)**
 - Built with modern JavaScript and WebGL for 3D rendering